nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 - `/delete_class module/CS2103T class/T10`
 - `/delete_class module/CS2109S class/T01`

-### Listing all classes: `list_class`
+### Listing all classLists: `list_class`

-Shows a list of all classes in the address book.
+Shows a list of all classLists in the address book.

 Format: `list_class`

-Expected output: The command will display the list of all classes.
-If there are no existing classes, the command will return a message indicating that there are no classes currently.
+Expected output: The command will display the list of all classLists.
+If there are no existing classLists, the command will return a message indicating that there are no classLists currently.

 ---